This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 If you’ve been a lazy bum when it comes to cleaning your cast iron grates, chances are it’ll rust.
 But stress not, the situation can be salvaged.
 Cast iron rusts when it comes in contact with humidity.
 You do not need to throw away a perfectly good grate because of rust, you can use these hacks given below to restore your grates:

 If I had a penny for every time vinegar was used in a household hack, I’d be able to buy a cast iron grill.
-The deal is that the acids present in vinegar break down the rust (and get rid of some of the seasoning too).
+The deal is that the acids present in vinegar break down the rust (and get rid of some of the seasonings too).

 There are several ways you can go about using vinegar as a cleaning agent.

-- Soak your grates overnight in a mixture of ratio one parts distilled white vinegar to half part baking soda.
+- Soak your grates overnight in a mixture of ratio one part distilled white vinegar to half part baking soda.
 After removing the grates, rinse thoroughly to remove any residual traces.
 Oil well to restore the seasoning.

 2. Steel Wool and Soap